Garrowni/miniLearnTryGrow/manifests/confMapsAndSecrets/README.md

 # Practicals

 ## Config Map

+### Using it as ENV vars ###
+DONT DO THIS!
+Why? because you cant change an env var in a container without restarting the container....
+WHY IS THAT BAD?! because traffic loss!!!!
+What do you use instead???
+Volume Mounts!
+(SEE NEXT SECTION)
 1. Create a config map called `cm.yml`
 2. put an extremely basic config in there.
 For example
 ```